 However, the Oracle of Delphi issued prophecies for 1000 years and became an essential part of coming to a decision about the most important matters in Greece during that time.

-The Oracle was a woman over 50, generally from Delphi, who sat in the cave year-round except for the three winter months.
+The Delphic Oracle was a woman over 50, generally from Delphi.
+The Oracle sat in the cave year-round except for the three winter months.

-On the seventh day of each of these nine months, she sat on a tripod holding a laurel wreath and a bowl of Castalian spring water and answered questions put to her.
+On the seventh day of each of these nine months, the Oracle sat on a tripod holding a laurel wreath and a bowl of Castalian spring water (holy water) and answered questions put to her.

 This way of framing answers meant that any bad consequences flowing from her words would not be seen as wrong advice, merely misinterpreted advice!

-It was also important that the Oracle didn’t cause the ruin of Greek society.
-The Oracle was asked, for example, if an Emperor or City State should go to war.
+It was also important that the Delphic Oracle didn’t cause the ruin of Greek society.
+One one occasion when the Pythia sat in her cave she was asked, for example, if an Emperor or city-state should go to war.

 The Oracle would tell of the ultimate consequences of such an action (for example, there would be great prizes for the winner and terrible suffering for the vanquished), but would not actually say which side would win the war.

-As a result of the Oracle’s direct channel of communication with the god Apollo, the religious sanctuary and its shrine grew into a powerful and wealthy city.
+As a result of the Oracle’s direct channel of communication with the god Apollo, the religious sanctuary and its shrine grew into a powerful and wealthy city patronized by the ancient Greeks not just as a sacred place for ancient Greek religion, but also as a meeting place for different Greek states.

 It remained that way until its destruction along with all other religious sanctuaries on the order of the Byzantine Emperor Theodosius in 393 or 394 ADE.